phusion/passenger/src/agent/README.md

 The most important parts are:

  * The Watchdog is the main Passenger process.
-It starts the Passenger Core and the UstRouter, and restarts them when they crash.
+It starts the Passenger Core, and restarts them when it crashes.
 It also cleans everything up upon shut down.
  * The Core performs most of the heavy lifting.
 It parses requests, spawns application processes, forwards requests to the correct process and forwards application responses back to the web server.
- * The UstRouter processes Union Station data and sends them to the Union Station server.

 ## Minor parts